-By regulation, loan commitments to one borrower cannot be more than 15% of our permanent capital.
+By regulation, loan commitments to one borrower cannot be more than 15% of our capital.
 To further mitigate loan concentration risks, we have established internal lending limits that are below the regulatory requirements that are based on the risk associated with individual borrowers.

-Exposure through loan participations are further limited by parameters based on geographic location and specific business relationships.
+Exposure through loan participations are further limited by parameters based on specific business relationships.